Ixp

 I was having this discussion with someone recently on possible software to manage an IXP.
 Lately, IXP Manager has become the de-facto choice for managing IX.
 It’s a good tool.
 Nick and INEX team has built a fantastic open-source tool.
 But I still feel it’s a bit overloaded for a small 1-2 DC IX operation.

-If I have to set up a small to mid-size IX, I would rather do that with arouteserver instead of IXP Manager as I did in case of BharatIX in Mumbai (until it shutdown!
+If I have to set up a small to mid-size IX, I would rather do that with arouteserver instead of IXP Manager as I did in case of BharatIX in Mumbai (until it shutdown!).
+One of the problems with arouteserver is that it can be script intensive and one may need something around it to manage it for things like build config on clients.yml update, regularly update filters etc.

 Hello world from Gujarat!
 This is my 3rd visit to Gujarat. :)